aws-samples/amazon-aurora-labs-for-mysql/docs/modules/clone/index.md

 !!! warning "Workload State Check"
     Before cloning the DB cluster ensure you have stopped any load generating tasks from the previous lab, and exited out of the MySQL client command line using `quit;`.

-On the EC2-based workstation you [connected to in the previous lab](/modules/connect/#1-connecting-to-your-workstation-ec2-instance), enter:
+On the Session Manager workstation command line [see the previous lab](/modules/connect/#1-connecting-to-your-workstation-ec2-instance), enter:

 ```
-aws rds restore-db-cluster-to-point-in-time --restore-type copy-on-write --use-latest-restorable-time --source-db-cluster-identifier [clusterName] --db-cluster-identifier [clusterName]-clone --vpc-security-group-ids [dbSecurityGroup] --db-subnet-group-name [dbSubnetGroup] --backtrack-window 86400
+aws rds restore-db-cluster-to-point-in-time \
+--restore-type copy-on-write \
+--use-latest-restorable-time \
+--source-db-cluster-identifier labstack-cluster \
+--db-cluster-identifier labstack-cluster-clone \
+--vpc-security-group-ids [dbSecurityGroup] \
+--db-subnet-group-name [dbSubnetGroup] \
+--backtrack-window 86400
 ```

 You can find the parameter values for the ==[placeholders]== above in the Outputs section of the CloudFormation stack you deployed when [completing the prerequisites](/modules/prerequisites/#2-creating-a-lab-environment-using-aws-cloudformation).
-If you have opted to create the DB cluster manually, use the DB cluster identifier you have configured when [creating the Aurora DB cluster](/modules/create/) for the ==[clusterName]== placeholder.
+If you have opted to create the DB cluster manually, and have specified a different DB cluster identifier, please use that value.

 Next, check the status of the creation of your clone, by using the following command.
 The cloning process can take several minutes to complete.
 See the example output below.

 ```
-aws rds describe-db-clusters --db-cluster-identifier [clusterName]-clone
+aws rds describe-db-clusters \
+--db-cluster-identifier labstack-cluster-clone \
+| jq -r '.DBClusters[0].Status, .DBClusters[0].Endpoint'
 ```

-Take note of both the ==Status== and the ==Endpoint== attributes of the command output.
-Once the **Status** becomes **available**, you can add a DB instance to the cluster and once the DB instance is added, you will want to connect to the cluster via the **Endpoint** value, which represents the cluster endpoint.
+Take note of both the ==status== and the ==endpoint== in the command output.
+Once the **status** becomes **available**, you can add a DB instance to the cluster and once the DB instance is added, you will want to connect to the cluster via the **endpoint** value, which represents the cluster endpoint.

 <span class="image">![DB Cluster Status](1-describe-cluster.png?raw=true)</span>